sicarixx/sicarixx/README.md

 ### Hi, I’m @sicarixx...
 **Don't try to know who I am, I don't know either.**
+_"The quieter you become, the more you are able to hear"_

 <!---
 sicarixx/sicarixx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.